UncleThed/ApartmentBot/ApartmentBot/README.md

 ## To try this sample

-- In a terminal, navigate to `TestGuestBot`
+- In a terminal, navigate to `ApartmentBot`

     ```bash
     # change into project folder
-    cd TestGuestBot
+    cd ApartmentBot
     ```

 - Run the bot from a terminal or from Visual Studio, choose option A or B.